You have business accounts, therefore you have usernames and passwords...for now.

 Passwordless authentication also reduces security risks.
 Most cyber hacks today continue to exploit weak or hacked passwords.
 Methods include using password dictionaries, brute force attacks, dictionary attacks, or social engineering techniques like phishing.
 C-level executives are at the highest risk.
 They are nearly twelve times more likely to be the target of social engineering incidents, according to Verizon’s 2019 report.
 Relying on secure authentication factors—not passwords—reduces these risks.

 Lastly, companies use passwordless authentication to reduce cost.
 Corporate help desk teams are inundated with password-related issues—from password resets to change requests—which are time-intensive, costly exercises.
 For example, "in a single month in 2017, Microsoft had to reset 686,000 passwords for employees, resulting in support expenses of over $12 million,” according to Verizon’s report.
 For employees, passwordless authentication reduces the amount of services needed from help desk teams.
 Registering trusted devices is easy for end users who can utilize self service for device registration and unregistration.
-Not to mention maximizing employee productivity since less users are locked out of accounts.
+Not to mention maximizing employee productivity since fewer users are locked out of accounts.

 There are many reasons this is the right time for passwordless authentication.
 There is a security need; developers welcome it; end users are ready for it (and own the devices necessary to achieve it); and the marketplace has adopted standards to allow it; just to name a few.